-The fee for the two-week workshop will be £3,950.
-The fee for attending just one week is £2,305.
-These fees include tuition, travel to and from the airport in London, travel on scheduled visits which form part of the programme, presentation material and other documentation.
+The fee to attend the two-week workshop will be £4,520 and the fee to attend just one week will be £2,550.
+Fees are payable at least 21 days before the first day of the workshop.
+It includes tuition, travel to and from the airport in London, travel on scheduled visits which form part of the programme 1, presentation material and other documentation.
 It also includes an Android tablet for you to use during the workshop and take home with you for future reference and follow up.
-We also provide a light lunch and refreshments during each working day as part of the fee.
+We provide lunch and refreshments during each working day as part of the fee.